WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 2. By default from a random Bitcoin P2P node, connected through a new Tor identity only for this one download request.

-3. If both cases fail, then the fallback is to connect to the backend server with a new Tor identity and download the block from there.

 Read more [ħere](/using-wasabi/WalletLoad.md)
 :::